-filename: path of stream in storage tree (except root entry), either:
+Parameters filename - path of stream in storage tree (except root entry), either:

 - a string using Unix path syntax, for example: 'storage_1/storage_1.2/stream' - a list of storage filenames, path to the desired stream/storage.
-Example: ['storage_1', 'stor-age_1.2', 'stream']
+Example: ['storage_1', 'storage 1.2', 'stream']

-return: file object (read-only) raise IOError if filename not found, or if this is not a stream.
+Returns file object (read-only)

+Raises IOError if filename not found, or if this is not a stream.